hany-cloud/instagram/README.md

 6. Remove the toggleFollow function from firebase.js in service folder.

 ## To Do List
-	- Make a class for buttons, links, and svg icons(in navbar and actions) const FormInputBase = styled.input`
+	- Make a class for buttons (DONE), links, and svg icons(in navbar and actions) const FormInputBase = styled.input`
         ${tw`
             text-sm